UPLOAD A PHOTO

 Recipe excerpted from The All New Ball Book of Canning and Preserving, published by Oxmoor House (2016).

-3. Ladle hot jam into a hot jar, leaving 1⁄4-inch headspace.
+- LADLE hot jam into a hot jar, leaving 1⁄4-inch headspace.
 Remove air bubbles.
 Wipe jar rim.
 Center lid on jar.
-Apply band, and adjust to fingertip-tight.
+Apply Band, and adjust to fingertip-tight.
 Place jar in boiling-water canner.
 Repeat until all jars are filled.

-4. Process jars 10 minutes, adjusting for altitude.
-Turn off heat; remove lid, and let jars stand 5 minutes.
+- PROCESS jars 10 minutes, adjusting for altitude.
+Turn off Heat; remove lid, and let jars stand 5 minutes.
 Remove jars and cool